-This happens every time a person experiences trauma, so it can eventually lead to complete soul loss.
-The person might say next: I’m not just the same anymore, or I don’t know what to do now.
+This happens every time a person experiences trauma, which can eventually lead to complete soul loss.
+The person might say next: I’m not the same anymore, or I don’t know what to do now.

 But I had no idea what was going on.
 When this happens, we feel empty (because the soul is life energy, it is the essence of the body).
 So without it, it’s no wonder we feel empty inside and desperate to feel whole again.

 In ancient times, retrieving the fragments of the lost soul was the number one priority after a person went through a trauma.
 But in our modern age, this is rarely talked about, and more often than not, we look outside ourselves for solutions.